shakeer-linux/OpenStack/basic_openstack_overview.md

 Autherization :
 * Autherization is a process to check whether authenticated user has permission to access to certain resources/service.

-**In Simple words Authentication is to validate credentials and Authorization to access the resources.**

 | Authentication | Authorization |
 ---|---|
 | Authentication confirms your identity to grant access to the system.	| Authorization determines whether you are authorized to access the resources. |